factorydefault/disk-usage/README.md

 ## Versioning

 The intent is to use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/alex22hayes/disk-usage/tags).
+For the versions available, see the [tags on this repository](https://github.com/factorydefault/disk-usage/tags).

 ## Authors

-* :uk: **Alex Hayes** - *Initial work* - [alex22hayes](https://github.com/alex22hayes)
+* **Alex H** - *Initial work* - [factorydefault](https://github.com/factorydefault)

-See also the list of [contributors](https://github.com/alex22hayes/disk-usage/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/factorydefault/disk-usage/graphs/contributors) who participated in this project.

 ## License